wiboma/hudiy/README.md

 Hudiy includes an embedded updater accessible via the command line.
 The updater application is located at `$HOME/.hudiy/share/updater`

+The updater performs an incremental update (version by version).

 ## Multiple screens

 Hudiy provides advanced multi-display support.